 With that said, it’s time we talk about the actual operation of the bike.
 Just like the ME-709, the 900XL has an 8-level magnetic resistance system you can adjust to your needs easily by fixing a dial.
 As we have talked about previously, the magnetic resistance system reduces the sound of the resistance even further, making the bike operates even more smoothly.

-It’s not aesthetically pleasing, but it does the job of showing you how much distance you’ve scaled, how much calorie burned, and how much time has passed since you’ve started pedalling pretty well.
+It’s not aesthetically pleasing, but it does the job of showing you how much distance you’ve scaled, how many calories burned, and how much time has passed since you’ve started pedaling pretty well.

 The highlight of the computer system has not yet to be mentioned, however: The heart rate monitor.
-If you paid attention to the reviews of the ME-709 last time, there were a lot of complains about the lack of a heart rate monitor in its computer system.
-The 900XL remedied that successfully with a heat rate monitor built into the handles and would monitor your pulses as you grip on them.
+If you paid attention to the reviews of the ME-709 last time, there was a lot of complaints about the lack of a heart rate monitor in its computer system.
+The 900XL remedied that successfully with a heart rate monitor built into the handles and would monitor your pulses as you grip on them.
 The information it provides can be valuable to judge the progress of your exercise.

 The bike would arrive at your doorstep in pieces and step-by-step instructions on how to build up a finished one.
 Compared to the ME-709, the 900XL’s assembly process is dramatically more complex and more challenging according to some users.
 While the majority of ME-709’s users reported a pleasant and straightforward process, the 900XL user-base split away into two groups: Those who found great frustration and those who found satisfaction.
 But on average, it would take an entire hour to put it together.